 It checks the platform environment and displays a report to your terminal window.
 For this, you don’t need to install Dart separately.
-As the programming language comes bundles with Flutter.
+As the programming language comes in bundles with Flutter.

 Here, is an example of how you can use this command line.

 [-] Android toolchain – develop for Android devices